-Relationship between Law and Justice-The dependence of the realization of justice on law, Can law be independent of justice?
-The conformity of law to justice, the dependence of justice on social action and not law.
-The criteria of law (just law).
-Equivalence theories: Justice is nothing other than the positive law of the stronger classes; Dependency theories - For its realization justice depend of law justice, however, is not the same as law.
-The independence of justice theories-the relationship in the context of Indian constitutional setting; Analysis of selected cases of the Supreme Court where he judicial process can be seen as influenced by theory of justice.
+UNIT-IV Relationship between Law and Justice Lectures-08 Equivalence theories-Justice as nothing other than the positive law of the stronger classes Dependency theories-For its realization, justice depends of law, but justice is not the same as law The independence of justice theories-the relationship in the context of Indian constitutional setting Analysis of selected cases of the Supreme Court where the judicial process can be seen as influenced by theory of justice

-Note:- The Question Paper will have four units.
-The Examiner is required to set eight questions with two questions from each unit.
-The candidate shall be required to attempt four questions selecting one question from each unit.
-Each question carries 15 marks.
+NOTE: The Question Paper will have Four Units.
+The Examiner is required to set Eight Questions with Two Questions from each Unit.
+The candidate shall be required to attempt Four Questions selecting One Question from each Unit.
+Each Question carries 15 Marks.